s-m33r/s-m33r/README.md

  ░███      ░███ ░███ ░███     ░░░░███            ░███ ░███ ░███  ███   ░███ ███   ░███ ░███
  █████     █████░███ █████    ██████             █████░███ █████░░████████ ░░████████  █████
 ░░░░░     ░░░░░ ░░░ ░░░░░    ░░░░░░             ░░░░░ ░░░ ░░░░░  ░░░░░░░░   ░░░░░░░░  ░░░░░

 ```

-- 👀 I’m interested in embedded systems & low-level programming in general, along with a **lot** of other stuff obviously.
+- 👀 I’m interested in embedded systems & low-level programming in general.
-- 🌱 I’m currently improving my basic C skills and learning Go.
+- 🌱 I’m currently improving my Python skills by solving problems and learning Go.
+I have basic C experience, but more practice is planned.
+- 🔧 I generally use Python to quickly hack things together.
+For embedded stuff I am currently using [micropython](https://micropython.org/).
 - 📫 How to reach me -> `wxf0ubtv@anonaddy.me`

 <!---